SeanWH/NMSBatchMBINProcessor/README.md

 This tool allows you to batch extract, decrypt, edit, and repackage files for the game No Man's Sky using MBINCompiler and PSARC.

+Special thanks to monkeyman192, theFisher86, and those helping them for making tools like this possible.

 #### How to use it

 * Extract the archive into a directory.